Mike Mayerske: Coaching career

 After graduating, Mayerske accepted a coaching position at St. Joseph High School as track coach and assistant football coach.
 He left for Marian High School in 1970, and was named head football coach at Concord High School in 1972.
 When he joined Concord, the school was in a 23-game losing streak.
 He coached them for five years, and led them to a winning record in each season.
 At Concord, he was also assistant dean of students, a physical education teacher, track coach, and supervisor of the intramural program.

 He was named head coach at Columbus High School in 1977.
 He remained with the team for five years, before being fired in 1981 after a locker room incident in which he reportedly injured a student.
 In 1983, after being out of coaching for a year, he was hired by his alma mater, Pittsburg State University, as an assistant coach.
 He was named offensive coordinator in January 1984, but was promoted to head coach after they did not renew the contract of Bruce Polen.
 He returned to the team in 1985 as defensive secondary coach after compiling a 5–4 record as head coach, and retired the following year.

 Family and later years

-Mayerske married Kaylene Gay Banzel in August 1963 at Coffeyville, Kansas.
+Mayerske married Kaylene Gay Banzet in August 1963 at Coffeyville, Kansas.

+Death

+Mayerske died on October 28, 2022 at the age of 80.